dotnet/wcf/release-notes/UWPSupportedFeatures-v6.1.md

 #### More Information
-&ensp;&ensp;For more details about what UWP is please see this [dotnet Glossary doc](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/glossary.md).
+&ensp;&ensp;For more details about what UWP is, please see this [dotnet Glossary doc](https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/glossary.md).

-&ensp;&ensp;For supported platforms please see the [.NET Core 2.0 - Supported OS versions](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-supported-os.md).